 I found this hike on the Caledon Hills Bruce Trail Club’s website.
 You can earn a “Historical Hike” badge when you do 5 specific hikes picked to celebrate Canada’s 150th.
 You get a little bit of background information about the area that you are hiking with the added incentive of earning a badge to show for your effort.
 These hikes are all longer than 10 km.

 The Scenery is absolutely gorgeous.
 The fence is made of wood and almost looks artistic.
 The meadow along the trail looks so green and in the fog everything looks a little romantic too.
-They told us that the Camino that we are doing is very scenic and I am wondering how O Cebreiro will compare!
+They told us that the part of the Camino that we are doing is very scenic and I am wondering how O Cebreiro will compare!
 We will wait and see…

-This hike was extremely hilly.
+This hike is extremely hilly.
 Lots of ups and downs.
-After 2 hours we were not even half way yet!!
+After 2 hours we are not even half way yet!!
 Normal walking speed would be 4 km per hour.
 It took us a little over 5 hours to finish the complete distance.
 We did stop fairly frequently to enjoy the scenery and also had a quick lunch consisting of fruit, cheese and crackers.
 I was the slowest and the others took turns to walk with me.
 In the end AJ even put my backpack inside his!!
 Team work paid off and we all made it back to the car in one piece.

 6 thoughts on “11 km Hockley Valley Hike, 19 May 2018”